What Is A Solar Eclipse?

-It’s About the Angle of the Orbit
+It’s All About the Angle of the Orbit

 It takes the Moon a little less than a month (29.53 days) to orbit the Earth.
 In that time, it crosses the ecliptic plane twice.
 Each of these crossings is called a node.
-If the Moon is new or full at the time it crosses, a perfect alignment of Sun, Moon and Earth, called a syzygy (from the Greek word for “bound together”), occurs, resulting in an eclipse.
+If the Moon is new or full at the time it crosses, a perfect alignment of Sun, Moon, and Earth, called a syzygy (from the Greek word for “bound together”), occurs, resulting in an eclipse.

 At least two, and sometimes three, eclipses occur every eclipse season.
 If the first eclipse in the season falls at the very beginning of that season, there will be enough time for two more eclipses.